 Michael J. Koontz, Malcolm P. North, Chhaya M. Werner, Stephen E. Fick, and Andrew M. Latimer.
 Local variability of vegetation structure increases forest resilience to wildfire.
-Preprint available.
+In revision: Ecology Letters, preprint available.

 Werner, Chhaya M., Derek J. N. Young, Hugh Safford, and Truman P. Young.
 Decreased snowpack and warmer temperatures reduce the negative effects of interspecific neighbors on regenerating conifers.
-In revision: Oecologia.
+Accepted: Oecologia.

 Young, Derek J. N, Chhaya M. Werner, Kevin R. Welch, Truman P. Young, Hugh D. Safford, and Andrew M. Latimer.
 2019.
 Post-fire forest regeneration shows limited climate tracking and potential for drought-induced type conversion.
 Ecology 100:e02571.

 North, Malcolm P., Jens T. Stevens, David F. Greene, Michelle Coppoletta, Eric E. Knapp, Andrew M. Latimer, … Chhaya M. Werner, Peter Wyrsch.
 2018.
 Reforestation for Resilience in Dry Western Forests.
 Forest Ecology and Management 432:209-224.